-Please note: Media items such as films, music, and audio recordings, may be difficult to obtain.
-Many libraries will not lend media items through interlibrary loan.
-Consequently, requests to borrow such items may take additional time and are often not available.
+Please note: Some media items such as films, music, and audio recordings, may be difficult to obtain.
+Some libraries will not lend media items through interlibrary loan or these item may be popular and already loaned.
+Please plan ahead and allow additional time for these items.
 SourceFinder may be able to purchase some of these exceptional requests to add to the W. Frank Steely Library collection through our Information Brokerage service.

 What material may not be requested via SourceFinder?